New Members Guide

 Applying for Club Membership

-AJS trials club membership is valid for the current year and is administered separately to the motocross branch of the club.
+AJS MotoTrials club membership is valid for the current year.

 If you are a beginner to motorcycle riding or are just new to trials, you may find it best to first attend a coaching clinic or practice day.
-The AJS MCC will try and run a number of practice days and coaching days through the year.
+The AJS MotoTrials Club will run a number of practice days and coaching days through the year.
 Alternatively beginners can start their first event straight away and are catered for at events, with introductory grades.

 Practice and coaching days, along with Junior development days will be run from time to time.
 These days provide you a chance to receive and learn trials skills from more experienced riders.
 If you are interested in one of these and there are none scheduled, please express your interest to the club secretary.

 Practicing is important for improvement in trials, as over time your balance and skill will progress.
-Also if you wish to obtain a key to the AJS Trials Park, you can practice there anytime (outside events), as long as you have a level one official with you who isn’t riding.
-Anyone can become a level one official, by successfully completing the Motorcycling WA (MWA) level one course, which are run by MWA throughout the year (for more information visit the MWA website).
+Also if you wish to obtain a key to the AJS MTC Trial Park, you can practice there anytime (outside events), as long as you have an accredited Practice Supervisor with you who isn’t riding.
+Anyone can become a Practice Supervisor, by successfully completing the Motorcycling WA (MWA) course, which is available online via the MWA website – www.motorcyclingwa.org.au .

 Please if at any time before or during the trial, you are unsure of anything, please don't hesitate to speak to any other riders or officials who will happily help you out.